 Optional Overdraft Protection

-Banks now are required to ask you to opt-in or opt-out of overdraft fees.
-If you opt-out, your bank will transactions that are greater than your checking account balance.
-Instead, you could be charged a non-sufficient funds fee and you’ll have to take care of the transaction with the merchant.
-For example, you’ll have to go to the merchant and pay for the check or debit card transaction.
+Banks now are required to ask your permission before processing overdraft transactions.
+If you opt-out, your bank will deny debit card transactions that exceed your checking account balance.
+Instead, you could be charged a non-sufficient funds fee and you’ll have to take care of the transaction directly with the merchant to avoid further collections.